ibm-cloud-docs/CDN/cdn-example-code.md

       ```
   * Initialize SoapClient for the appropriate class.

-## Example Code for Listing Vendors
+## Example code for listing vendors
 {: #example-code-for-listing-vendors}

 In this case, it is the SoftLayer_Network_CdnMarketplace_Vendor class which defines the `listVendors` API and must be passed as a parameter to `\SoftLayer\SoapClient::getClient()`.
 You will need the name of an active vendor later, when you create a Domain Mapping